School admissions information

 - The attainment of pupils who make in-year moves is markedly lower than their peers, and lower still among pupils who make multiple in-year moves.

-- If your child is at a critical stage of their education (in year 10 or 11) it is likely that the school you wish to transfer your child to will not have the same choice of subjects as your child's current school and could be at different stages of teaching the curriculum.
+- If your child is at a critical stage of their education (in year 10 or 11) it is likely that the school, you wish to transfer your child to will not have the same choice of subjects as your child's current school and could be at different stages of teaching the curriculum.
 If this is the case, any work your child has already done towards their GCSEs may not be able to be used.
 This could have a seriously damaging effect on your child's exam results.
+If your child needs to move to another school within the same year, you must apply for an ‘in-year admission’.
+You can do so at any time during the academic year.

 Please note that you will be responsible for transporting your child to any school you name as a preference.